rahmsen/BenchmarkAlignment/README.md

 ## Creating Figures

-make_figures.txt creates the figures that are included in the paper.
+make_figures.rmd creates the figures that are included in the paper.